Do I Have to Add Non-Driving Family Members to My Car Insurance Policy?

 However, if your spouse or children won’t be driving your car, then you can inquire with your insurance provider about excluding these individuals from your policy.
 Exclusions state that the listed person will not be driving your vehicle, and as such, the driver will not be covered by your auto insurance policy.
 In other words, your spouse may be listed on your policy, but she will be excluded from the policy.
 Excluded drivers do not affect your auto insurance rates.
 But, it is important to note that if your spouse or children do drive your car for any reason and are excluded from your insurance, they will not be covered by your policy in any way.
 For instance, if your wife decides to get her driver’s license, or once your children are of legal driving age, if they are excluded from your policy, they won’t be covered.
 To include them in your policy, you will need to contact your auto insurance provider.

-It is important to note that exclusions are not always available; some sates and insurance companies will not allow it.
+It is important to note that exclusions are not always available; some states and insurance companies will not allow it.
 Additionally, if your state or carrier does permit excluded drivers, you may be charged a fee.
 You might also be asked to provide proof that the person will not be driving.
 For example, if you are excluding your wife, she may be required to show proof that she does not have a valid license, or if it’s your child, you might have to show proof of age.
-Impaired individuals may have to surrender their license in order to be listed as an excluded driver.
+Impaired individuals may have to surrender their licenses in order to be listed as an excluded driver.